activisthandbook/articles/partner.md

 </div>

 # Become a partner 🙌
-## How you can help us
-Your organisation or movement can help make the Activist Handbook project a success in the following ways:
-- **📝 Write or crosspost articles:** Maybe you already have some guides for activists that you would like to share with a larger audience.
-Or perhaps people in your organisation can share their experiences and knowledge in new articles.
-- **📢 Tell your community about us:** Promote us on your social media and newsletter, share our partnership on your website, share our articles with your members, mention us during events, etc.
-- **💰 Financial contribution:** No matter how small, any financial contribution is appreciated and will help us train more rebels.
-Your contribution will help us keep our website online, promote our project, and provide us with the digital tools we need to work more effectively.
-- **📆 Host events together:** By co-hosting events like training sessions, we will be able to learn from each other and our communities will get to know each other better.
-- **💪 Provide organisational support:** Maybe your organisation has lots of experience building up movements, applying for funding or working on large projects.
-Your advice can help us work more effectively.

 ## How we can help you
 Our amazing volunteers are happy to assist your movement in becoming more effective at change-making.
 Here is how we can help you: